SEVEN STEPS TO THE REST OF GOD

 The way of the Lord must be made straight.
 The Bride must be separated from the fleshly churches and then purified and made beautiful in holiness and faithfulness before the Lord returns from Heaven.

-Every valley shall be exalted, and every mountain and hill shall be made low: and the crooked shall be made straight, and the rough places plain: (Isaiah 40:4)
+Every valley shall be exalted and every mountain and hill brought low; the crooked places shall be made straight and the rough places smooth; (Isaiah 40:4)

 All shall be defined and made eternal.
 The holy shall remain holy and the filthy shall remain filthy.